hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

 * Type in the IP address of the remote machine where this hydro-package is installed, immediately followed by a colon (:), then  the port number that the data should be delivered to on the remote machine: e.g., ``192.168.1.67:16103``.
 * Click the *Subscribe* button.
 * Repeat Steps 2-4 for the *SVP (U)* and the *XYZ88 (X)* datagrams.

+.. note:: *SIS* needs to be restarted for the changes to take effect.
+Furthermore, since the software does not seem
+          to validate user inputs, mistakes made cannot be easily discovered and undone (unsubscribe).

 .. _method_3: